evhub/coconut/DOCS.md

 ### Chain

 Coconut uses the FSharp-style concatenation operator `::` for iterator chaining.
+The in-place operator is `::=`.

 #### Example